Skip to main content

 What does medical management involve?

 Medical management is made of up two parts.
-Initially you will receive a medicine called mifepristone that prepares the womb for the miscarriage.
-This will be given to you in the GED.
+Initially you will receive a medicine called mifepristone that prepares the womb for the miscarriage to be taken on day 1.
+This will be given to you in the GED or EPAU.
 You will be given the second part of the medical management to take home with you along with pain killers.
-We ask you to take this medication 48 hours after your first medication.
+We ask you to take this medication 48 hours after your first medication, i.e. day 3.
 This medication is called misoprostol and it causes the pregnancy to pass.

-We ask you to contact us at the GED after 48 hours if you have not had any bleeding.
+We will contact you at 48 hours after the medication, i.e. Day 5 to see how you are doing.
 This is so we can review you to see if you need a further dose.
 If after this second dose there is no bleeding or minimal bleeding after 7 days we will ask you to contact the GED to arrange review.

 How will the management be different if I need to stay in hospital?

-If you need to stay with us for your miscarriage management you will be given a date to attend.
+If you need to stay with us for your miscarriage management, you will be given a date to attend.
 This will be 48 hours after taking your first medication.
 There can be a slight delay getting this date as we try and plan your stay at times when the ward is quieter for your privacy.
 You will be given the misoprostol medication is separate doses 4 hours apart.
 If after two doses you have not passed the pregnancy a member of the team will review you and offer you a third dose.
-At this point they will have a discussion about what will happen next.
+At this point they will discuss what will happen next.
 This will be based upon your circumstances and your wishes.

 What are the risks?